grensen/perceptron_concept/README.md

 The u[] array describes the network, I take u[] because it got a good position on the keyboard, the reference to learn the concept will be the { 3, 5, 5, 5, 2 } deep neural network.

-The demo NN_001 for each language uses a { 784, 25, 25, 25, 10 } NN and as inputs the MNIST data comes in,
+The demo NN_001 for each language uses a { 784, 25, 25, 25, 10 } NN and as inputs the MNIST data comes in.
-to make everything comparable, the network works with pseudo random values.
+To make everything comparable, the network works with pseudo random values.
 Rectified linear units (ReLU) are used as an activation function, and the output neurons are activated with softmax and cross entropy loss.
 The quick demo also supports batch, mini-batch and stochastic gradient descent (SGD).